Fringe - "The Box" (3.02)

 Anna Torv truly is a genius when it comes to acting.
 She is indeed making a case for an Emmy nomination (something that is long overdue to John Noble, as I'm sure that everyone reading this agrees).
 She is an outstanding actress, and this is exactly what she proves in this episode, and I'm sure that next week will be no different.
 Next week, titled "The Box" (which, I would like to point out, is also an

-Alias episode title) looks like it's going to be a ridiculously epic episode, and I amvery excited.
+Alias episode title) looks like it's going to be a ridiculously epic episode, and I am very excited.
 Was anyone else, however, taken aback by having seen Peter in this episode?
 In a recent interview, Josh Jackson said that Peter would not be in the premiere, yet there he is near the end of the episode.
-Granted, it was the very end of the episode, but still, he was in the episode.
+Granted, it is the very end of the episode, but still, he is in the episode.
 It's very possible, and easily understandable, however, that Josh confused that scene as an episode 3.02 scene, since it's so short, and that is, in fact, probably what happened.
 That final scene is so bittersweet.
 It's adorable how Peter tells (B)Olivia that while he was being questioned, the only thing that was on his mind was kissing her, which he demonstrates by kissing her, but, of course, we know that that is not his Olivia, that that is Bolivia, which is pretty heartbreaking.
 She is leading him on, pretending to love him since Olivia does, and she seems to be perfectly okay with that.
 It's just part of the job, right?
 I wonder how this is going to play out, because both the cast and the crew have hinted at a love triangle between Peter, Olivia and Bolivia, so what exactly will happen when Peter realizes that this is Bolivia?
 There was definitely a spark in the second season finale.
 "I think I like yours better."

 Apparently, Olivia is not a good shot, which really surprises me.
 Three times, we have seen her shoot a Shapeshifter right smack in the middle of their forehead.
 I am, of course, referring to "Momentum Deferred" (2.04), when she kills Gnarlie, "Grey Matters" (2.10), when she kills the Shapeshifter making his way out of the back of Newton's van, and "The Man from the Other Side" (2.18), when she kills the Shapeshifter posing as a cop.
 In fact, the shot that she made in "Grey Matters" was from pretty far away, and I remember thinking then that she was a damn good shot, but I guess that Bolivia is better.
-When Walternate reviews the footage of Olivia making those amazing shots, though, he comes to the conclusion that Brandon's (I love/hate how he works for Walternate, which makes me wonder if Nina does, too) "treatment" is working, and this doesn't make any sense, because how does he know that Olivia isn't a good shot, too?
+When Walternate reviews the footage of Olivia making those amazing shots, though, he comes to the conclusion that Brandon's (I love/hate how he works for Walternate, which makes me wonder if Nina does, too) "treatment" is working, and this doesn't make any sense because how does he know that Olivia isn't a good shot, too?
 I mean, technically speaking, they are the same person; they just have strikingly different personalities due to strikingly different lives.
 Granted, Bolivia probably is a better shot due to more advanced training, but how would Walternate know that?
 Why would he assume that?
 Also, when Olivia tells the psychiatrist that she works for the FBI, the psychiatrist accepts this.
 However, Fringe Division is Department of Defense on the Other Side, which is not FBI, correct?

 This season's intro does have new fringe sciences listed.
-What really surprised me is that one of them was not "First People," because it was my understanding that this season, we were going to find out what was meant by "First People."
+What really surprised me is that one of them was not "First People" because it was my understanding that this season, we were going to find out what was meant by "First People."
 Of course, I'm not saying that we won't find out what was meant by it just because it's not in the new intro, but it does really surprise me that it was not in the intro

 if in fact we are going to find out what that means.
 Anyway, the sciences listed in the new intro are pandemic, transhumanism, speciation, singularity, wormholes, reanimation, neural networks (is this like the Ghost Network, I wonder?), telepathy, transcendence, retrocognition and biotechnology.
-I am also very surprised that "Parallel Universes" is not listed in the new intro, because it was last season, and the show is more about parallel universes now than it has ever been.
+I am also very surprised that "Parallel Universes" is not listed in the new intro because it was last season, and the show is more about parallel universes now than it has ever been.
 I wonder if next week, we will see even more fringe sciences listed, if these were just exclusive to "over there."
 I do have to say that I kind of miss the blue intro, and I think that we'll be getting the blue one back next week, since I think that it will be red for the "over there" episodes and blue for the "here" episodes.

 I am

 really looking forward to this season as a whole; I think that it is going to be one heck of a thrill ride.
-We meet Bolivia's mother in this episode (an incrediblypowerful scene), Marilyn Dunham, and word on the street is that she will be in episodes 1, 3, 5, and 7, at least, so via Bolivia's mother, I am hoping that an opportunity to explain more of Olivia's past will be seized.
+We meet Bolivia's mother in this episode (an incredibly powerful scene), Marilyn Dunham, and word on the street is that she will be in episodes 1, 3, 5, and 7, at least, so via Bolivia's mother, I am hoping that an opportunity to explain more of Olivia's past will be seized.
 Maybe, we can find out who her biological father is, who her stepfather was (assuming Bolivia also had a stepfather), how Olivia's mother died when she was fourteen, etc. Over the summer, Lance Reddick said that Season 3 will be a lot more mythology-oriented, and based on the way it's being staged, I can see that this is clearly the case.
 Next week's episode looks like it's going to be even better than the premiere, and there are quite a few events that I am looking forward to unfolding.
 What exactly is going to happen between Peter and Bolivia?
 How has Peter and Walter's relationship changed?
 When we see Walter at the end of this episode, he seems to be under the weather (eating the cream from Oreos, of course), so is Peter being hard on him?
 Something that I remember reading is that this season, we're going to see the Peter that Peter was before he joined Fringe Division, so I'm hoping for answers surrounding Big Eddy, as well.
 Then, episode 3.03 is titled "The Plateau," but my lips are sealed from here on out, and I close by giving "Olivia" 8.5 Hijacked Taxis.

 "Plan B / Knock Knock" (Tales from the Fringe #4)